jalaldev1122/trava-assessment/README.md

 Next, I’d go through the codebase to identify:

 - How is the information being passed and parsed?
-  - I already know it is being passed as query params but
 - Are there any side-effects for the information being passed in the URL?
   - For example, some information could be related to localStorage or sessionStorage or cookies.
 - Note down any constraints identified in the codebase that might be relevant to the problem at hand.